bilgincoskun/brogue-android-port/README.md

 # Configuration File

-When the application started it checks if configuration file exists in **/sdcard/Android/org.brogue.brogue/files/settings.conf**.
-You can use this file for customizing the behaviour of application.
+When the application started it reads the configuration file in **/sdcard/Android/org.brogue.brogue/files/settings.txt** .
+You can use this file for customizing the behaviour of the application.

 The syntax of this file is very simple,name value pairs separated with a space in every line:
 [NAME1] [VALUE1]<br/>